Skip to main

 • Avoid using public or free Wi-Fi.
 Public Wi-Fi is often unsecured, which means bad actors can easily access computers connected to these public networks.
 Try using your phone’s hotspot as an alternative, but make sure to enable the password protection in your phone’s settings.

 • Don’t overshare your personal information.
 Be mindful of your information in online posts.
-Once you take a photo or publish a post on the internet, it is likely there forever.
+Once you take a photo or publish a post online, it is likely there forever.

 • Practice good device hygiene.
 Keep your devices up to date, clear of unused apps or data, and backed up.
 Downloading the latest operating systems and software upgrades helps protect your phone and computer from cybersecurity weaknesses.
 Reduce the risk of cybersecurity threats by only keeping software and apps you need.
 Also, making sure you have secure file storage and back-ups in the cloud can be crucial.